firecracker-microvm/firecracker/FAQ.md

 Running the `reboot` command in a Linux guest will gracefully bring down the guest system and also bring a graceful end to the Firecracker process.

-Issuing a `SendCtrlAltDel` action command through the Firecracker API will generate a `Ctrl + Alt + Del` keyboard event in the guest resulting in a clean reboot on most guest Linux systems.
+On `x86_64` systems, issuing a `SendCtrlAltDel` action command through the Firecracker API will generate a `Ctrl + Alt + Del` keyboard event in the guest which triggers a behavior identical to running the `reboot` command.
+This is, however, not supported on `aarch64` systems.

 ### How can I create my own rootfs or kernel images?